TylerLu/Developer-Finder/README.md

        ![](Images/github-new-personal-access-token.png)

-2. Add the GitHub Token to Azure in the Azure Resource Explorer
+2. Add the GitHub Token to Azure in the Azure Resource Explorer:

    * Open https://resources.azure.com/providers/Microsoft.Web/sourcecontrols/GitHub in your web browser